 -Beth Gustas, BLM Web Publisher, NSTC, Denver, CO.

--Richard Hanes, Archaeologist, BLM, Oregon State Office, Portland, OR.
+-Richard Hanes, Archaeologist (retired?), BLM, Oregon State Office, Portland, OR.

--Sarah Johnston, Archaeologist, U. S. Forest Service, Bishop, CA.
+-Sarah Johnston, Archaeologist (retired), U. S. Forest Service, Fresno, CA.

 -Dr. Cecil Munsey, Author & educator (retired), Poway, CA.